matteocoletta/ios_sdk/README.md

 ### <a id="iap-verification"></a>In-App Purchase verification

-If you want to check the validity of In-App Purchases made in your app using Purchase Verification, adjust's server side receipt verification tool, then check out our iOS purchase SDK and read more about it [here][ios-purchase-verification].
+If you want to check the validity of In-App Purchases made in your app using Purchase Verification, Adjust's server side receipt verification tool, then check out our iOS purchase SDK and read more about it [here][ios-purchase-verification].